Stanford Energy is brought to you by the Precourt Institute for Energy

 China and India are aggressively investing in wind and solar power, which are displacing a perhaps surprising amount of coal-fired electricity production in those countries, according to two senior executives of renewable companies in the countries.

 From 2008 through 2018, China’s use of renewable energy – excluding hydroelectricity – grew 33 percent annually, according to BP’s Statistical Review of World Energy.
 Over that same period, China’s coal consumption has grown 1.7 percent per year, well below its economic growth.
 In India, renewable energy was growing 17 percent per year 2008 through 2018, with coal consumption at 5.5 percent.
 Use of renewables has grown at a slower pace of late in both countries, while coal use in India last year was flat.

-“When I talk to the CEOs of Chinese big utility companies, most of them already realize a coal plant is going to become a stranded asset,” said Lei Zheng, chief executive of Envision Group, a Chinese company that sells wind turbines around the world.
+“When I talk to the CEOs of Chinese big utility companies, most of them already realize a coal plant is going to become a stranded asset,” said Lei Zhang, chief executive of Envision Group, a Chinese company that sells wind turbines around the world.

-Zheng, speaking at Stanford University’s Global Energy Dialogues, on August 18 added that the only reason the Chinese utilities are still building a few coal-fired power plants is because in combination with renewable power the utilities can export excess electricity profitably.
+Zhang, speaking at Stanford University’s Global Energy Dialogues, on August 18 added that the only reason the Chinese utilities are still building a few coal-fired power plants is because in combination with renewable power the utilities can export excess electricity profitably.